frappe/manual_erpnext_com/manual_erpnext_com/www/accounts/opening-accounts.md

 #### Temporary Accounts

-A nice way to simplify opening is to create temporary accounts for assets and liability just for opening.
-These accounts will become zero once all your old invoices are entered.
-The two accounts which you can create are (example):
+A nice way to simplify opening is to use a temporary account just for opening.
+These accounts will become zero once all your old invoices and opening balances of bank, debt stock etc are entered.

-  * Temporary Opening Liabilities
-  * Temporary Opening Asset
+In the standard chart of accounts, a **Temperory Opening** account is created under assets

 #### The Opening Entry